Childhood Acute Myeloid Leukemia Treatment (Patient)

-In chronic myelogenous leukemia (CML), too many bone marrow stem cells develop into a type of white blood cell called granulocytes.
+In chronic myelogenous leukemia (CML), too many bone marrow stem cells become a type of white blood cell called granulocytes.
 Some of these bone marrow stem cells never become mature white blood cells.
 These are called blasts.
 Over time, the granulocytes and blasts crowd out the red blood cells and platelets in the bone marrow.
 CML is rare in children.

 Juvenile myelomonocytic leukemia

 Juvenile myelomonocytic leukemia (JMML) is a rare childhood cancer that occurs more often in children around the age of 2 years.
-In JMML, too many bone marrow stem cells develop into 2 types of white blood cells called myelocytes and monocytes.
+In JMML, too many bone marrow stem cells become 2 types of white blood cells called myelocytes and monocytes.
 Some of these bone marrow stem cells never become mature white blood cells.
 These immature cells, called blasts, are unable to do their usual work.
 Over time, the myelocytes, monocytes, and blasts crowd out the red blood cells and platelets in the bone marrow.
 When this happens, infection, anemia, or easy bleeding may occur.

 Transient myeloproliferative disorder

 Transient myeloproliferative disorder (TMD) is a disorder of the bone marrow that can develop in newborns who have Down syndrome.
 This disorder usually goes away on its own within the first 3 weeks of life.
 Infants who have Down syndrome and TMD have an increased chance of developing AML before the age of 3 years.